PhiBao/airdrops/README.md

-# Humanity Airdrop Script
+# Airdrops Interaction Scripts

-This repository contains a script that interacts with the Humanity testnet to claim buffer rewards and daily rewards.
+This repository contains scripts that interact with the Humanity testnet and Tea blockchain to claim rewards and perform transactions.

 ## Getting Started

-Follow these steps to clone, set up, and run this script.
+Follow these steps to clone, set up, and run these scripts.

 ### Prerequisites

 - Node.js (v16 or higher)
 - npm (Node Package Manager)
-- A wallet with a private key that works on Humanity testnet
+- A wallet with a private key that works on the respective networks

 ### Installation